kan-bayashi/ParallelWaveGAN/README.md

 This repository provides **UNOFFICIAL** [Parallel WaveGAN](https://arxiv.org/abs/1910.11480) implementation with Pytorch.

+You can check our samples in [our demo HP](https://kan-bayashi.github.io/ParallelWaveGAN)!

 ![](https://user-images.githubusercontent.com/22779813/68081503-4b8fcf00-fe52-11e9-8791-e02851220355.png)

 The goal of this repository is to provide the real-time neural vocoder which is compatible with [ESPnet-TTS](https://github.com/espnet/espnet).